webtrendzs/poc-core/README.md

 # update ampath-poc and poc-shared symlinks in the core repo
 # rem this will make the production build hence it needs all the packages
+# this is the same as doing `npm install ampath-poc` only that your package is local hence the use of symlinks
 npm link ampath-poc
 npm link poc-shared